ToxMCP/oqt-mcp/docs/integration_guides/mcp_integration.md

 2. Invoke `server.ping` or `server.getStatus` (depending on host implementation) to confirm connectivity.
 3. Run discovery calls such as `list_profilers`, `list_simulators`, or `list_qsar_models` to verify Toolbox connectivity.
 4. Execute granular tools (`run_qsar_model`, `run_profiler`, `run_metabolism_simulator`) to confirm GUID-based operations succeed.
-5. Trigger the full workflow (`run_qsar_workflow`) with a simple identifier and verify the JSON response plus generated PDF.
+5. Trigger the full workflow (`run_oqt_multiagent_workflow`) with a simple identifier and verify the JSON response plus generated PDF.
+   - When the assistant path is active, check `result.assistant.enabled` and `result.log_json.assistant_session` to confirm the multi-agent prompts executed successfully.

 ## Frequently Asked Questions